GitbyteMaster/PRIME-Lang/README.md

 ## PRIME Programming Language
 Prime is a Python-based programming language built for Windows 7 and higher.
 It is lightweight and executes quickly.
 To get Prime fully functioning, you must [download](https://www.python.org/downloads/) the latest Python version.

+A normal PRIME script will look like this.
 ```
 //Example [DO NOT USE]